angus-mackenzie/ASD-Notes/ASD02.md

 * Product Metrics
     * Product metrics measure some aspect of the software product.
         * Analysis model
-            * number of classes in an analysis class diagram
+            * Number of classes in an analysis class diagram
-        * test plans
+        * Test plans
-        * program code
+        * Program code
 * Result Metrics
     * Measure outcomes
         * Current cost of a project
     * Also known as control metrics
-        * used to determine how management control should be exercised
+        * Used to determine how management control should be exercised
             * Measurement of the current level of progress in the project is used to decide whether action is necessary to bring the project back onto schedule.
 * Predictor Metrics
     * Quantify estimates for project resource requirements